RDF-STaX/rdf-stax.github.io/docs/use-it.md

         ] .
     ```

     VoCaLS defines `#!turtle vocals:RDFStream` as "a stream composed of RDF data elements, i.e. RDF graphs and/or triples".
-Therefore, RDF-STaX's [RDF graph stream](https://w3id.org/stax/dev/taxonomy/#rdf-graph-stream) type appears to be the most appropriate.
+Instances of this class can be thus annotated as [RDF graph stream](taxonomy.md#rdf-graph-stream) or [flat RDF triple streams](taxonomy.md#flat-rdf-triple-stream).

 ??? example "Example: VoID `Dataset` (click to expand)"